[For more information on eliminating fines, check out our Eliminating Fines FAQ!]

 If you want to learn more about going fine-free or are actively trying to eliminate fines, here are some resources that may be helpful.
 You can find research and articles, some recent examples of reports and visuals from libraries that have recently gone fine-free, and a template and example of an infographic that you can customize for your library to use a tool for your governing body, staff, community and other stakeholders to advocate for eliminating fines.

 If you have questions about this topic or need additional information, please contact Beth Crist, email@example.com.

-Infographic Template. [https://www.coloradovirtuallibrary.org/wp-content/uploads/Eliminating-Late-Fines_template.pptx] This infographic template can help you get started on collecting data and stories to present to your governing body, public, staff, and other stakeholders, in order to make your case for eliminating overdue fines.
-There are 2 templates in the document; use whichever you prefer, or create your own.
+These two infographic templates can help you get started on collecting data and stories to present to your governing body, public, staff, and other stakeholders, in order to make your case for eliminating overdue fines.
+Select whichever template best fits with data you’ve collected, your situation, or simply your preference.

 DePriest, M. (2016).
 Removing Barriers to Access: Eliminating Fines and Fees on Children’s Materials.
 Colorado State Library. http://www.cde.state.co.us/cdelib/removingbarrierstoaccess.

 San Francisco Public Library.
 (2019).
 Long Overdue: Eliminating Fines on Overdue Materials to Improve Access to San Francisco Public Library. http://bit.ly/LongOverdueReport.